Andrew-Martens/Library-Management-Sys/README.md

-Library Management System in C++
+**Library Management System in C++**

-This is a simple Library Management System implemented in C++ that allows the management of library items and different types of library users.
-The system provides features for adding, searching, and deleting books.
+A command-line-based Library Management System built in C++17, designed to manage books, members, and transactions in a library.
+This project allows users to add, remove, search for books, and handle borrowing/returning operations for library members.

-FEATURES
+**FEATURES**
  - add-item
  - remove-item
  - search